oracle-livelabs/database/oci-cache-with-redis/provision/provision.md

   ![database connection](images/atp_5.png)

-6. Click on **Download Wallet** and keep this wallet zip file for lab-3.
+6. Click on **Download Wallet** .
+After downloading the wallet, unzip it, collect the endpoint from the tnsnames.ora, and set it aside for lab 3.

   ![download wallet](images/atp_6.png)